Mullet MadJack: Achievements Guide for 100% and S-Rank Clears

 What the achievement list is really testing

-• Natural story unlocks that you will get by progressing through the main campaign.
+• Story unlocks you get just by finishing the campaign.

-• System-driven achievements tied to weapon use, upgrades, executions, or enemy-specific actions.
+• System achievements tied to weapons, upgrades, executions, and enemy-specific actions.

-• Performance achievements that ask you to clear content cleanly enough to meet a rank or repeat-run condition.
+• Performance achievements that ask for a clean enough clear to hit a rank or a repeat-run condition.

-That structure is good news for most players.
-It means 100% is not locked behind giant collectible sweeps or a massive endgame grind.
-The harder part is execution.
-If you can play consistently, the list moves quickly.
-If you are still learning the game’s pace, the timer estimate becomes much less important than your ability to stay in control during runs.
+That split is good news.
+100% is not locked behind a massive grind — the hard part is execution.
+If you play consistently, the list moves fast.
+If you are still learning the pace, the 8–10 hour estimate matters less than your ability to stay in control mid-run.

 The best route to 100% without wasting runs

-Because some achievements are tied to systems rather than simple completion, pay attention to habits that make cleanup harder.
-If you always stick to the same weapon type, always pick the same upgrade path, or avoid executions unless absolutely necessary, you are likely leaving progress on the table.
-You do not need to force every action, but you should notice early whether your playstyle is too narrow for the achievement list.
+System achievements punish narrow play.
+If you always stick to one weapon type, always pick the same upgrade path, or avoid executions unless forced, you are leaving progress on the table.
+You do not need to force every action on the first clear — but spot early whether your style is too narrow for the list, so cleanup is short later.
+A varied loadout speeds this up; see our best builds and loadouts for fast runs for setups that keep you clean under pressure.

 Step 3: Save deliberate challenge play for cleanup

-Once the story-related unlocks are out of the way, go back and target the remaining categories one by one.
-This is where repeated clears, specific weapon or upgrade conditions, and chapter-grade goals become much easier to manage.
-You are no longer trying to survive blindly.
-You are running known content with a clear purpose.
+Once the story unlocks are out of the way, target the remaining categories one by one.
+This is where repeated clears, specific weapon or upgrade conditions, and chapter-grade goals get manageable — you are running known content with a clear purpose instead of surviving blind.

 S-RANK! is the achievement to plan around early

-One of the clearest performance checkpoints in the list is S-RANK!, which awards 30 Gamerscore for earning an S-rank in any chapter.
-If you only remember one named achievement before starting your cleanup route, make it this one, because it tells you exactly what kind of 100% this is: not just completion, but polished completion.
+The clearest performance checkpoint on the list is S-RANK!, worth 30 Gamerscore for earning an S-rank in any chapter.
+The “any chapter” wording is the whole strategy: you do not need to S-rank the game — you need one clean S-rank, once.
+If you remember a single named achievement before you start cleanup, make it this one, because it tells you what kind of 100% this is: polished completion, not just completion.

-The smartest way to approach it is not to chase it everywhere.
-Pick a chapter you already handle consistently and build your attempt around stability.
-In practice, that means using your most dependable options instead of experimenting during the run that matters.
-If a flashy setup gets you killed or slows your reactions, it is the wrong choice for an S-rank attempt even if it looks stronger in theory.
+Do not chase it everywhere.
+Pick the chapter you already handle consistently and build the attempt around stability.
+Use your most dependable weapons and upgrades — the run that counts is not the place to experiment.
+A flashy setup that gets you killed or slows your reactions is the wrong choice for an S-rank, even if it looks stronger on paper.

-What usually ruins rank attempts is not one huge mistake.
+What ruins rank attempts is rarely one huge mistake.
 It is a chain of small ones: a missed execution, a scramble after taking damage, hesitation on a weapon swap, or overcommitting when the run was already good enough.
-Since the public sources here confirm the condition but do not break down every grading variable, the safe advice is to favor clean play over showy play.
-If you already know one chapter feels smooth, start there instead of hunting for a more “optimal” section from an outdated guide.
+Favor clean play over showy play.
+If one chapter already feels smooth, start there instead of hunting for a more “optimal” section.

 FinalBoss // Gear